dji-sdk/Mobile-SDK-Android/README.md

 The DJI Mobile SDK enables you to automate your DJI Product.
 You can control flight, and many subsystems of the product including the camera and gimbal.
 Using the Mobile SDK, create a customized mobile app to unlock the full potential of your DJI aerial platform.

+## DJI Android SDK Maven Dependency

+Please check the [Integrate SDK into Application](http://developer.dji.com/mobile-sdk/documentation/application-development-workflow/workflow-integrate.html#import-maven-dependency) tutorial to download and import the DJI Android SDK to your Android Studio project.

 ## Running the SDK Sample Code

-Developers can [run the sample application](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html) to immediately run code and see how the DJI Mobile SDK can be used.
+Developers can [run the sample application](https://developer.dji.com/mobile-sdk/documentation/quick-start/index.html#android-sample-app) to immediately run code and see how the DJI Mobile SDK can be used.

 One of DJI's aircraft or handheld cameras will be required to run the sample application.